Adelyn Bushnell

-Adelyn Bushnell Bradford (September 29, 1889 in Thomaston, Maine – September 1, 1953 in Los Angeles, California) was an American stage actress, playwright, novelist and radio script writer active in the first half of the 20th century.
+Adelyn Bushnell Bradford (September 29, 1889 – September 1, 1953) was an American stage actress, playwright, novelist and radio script writer.
 She was also once a member of the Jefferson Theater Stock Company in Portland.

-Biography
+Early years

-Bushnell was born in Thomaston, Maine, in 1889.
+Bushnell was born in Thomaston, Maine in 1889.
 She was home-schooled until she entered high school.
-In 1908, she graduated from Thomaston High School.
+In 1908, she graduated from Thomaston High School and enrolled in the Leland Powers School in Boston.

 Career

-Bushnell had her first starring role in a play in 1911 and she continued to play until 1926.